 Fly fishing is an art that requires patience, skill, and dedication.
-When it comes to trout fishing, having a good drift is essential.
-The drift refers to the way your fly moves through the water.
-Mending is skill to learn if you expect to consistently catch trout.
-Below are 4 tips to help achieve a for a drag free drift.
+When it comes to trout fishing, achieving a natural drift is essential.
+The drift refers to how your fly moves through the water, and mending is a key skill to master if you want to consistently catch trout.
+Below are four tips to help you achieve a drag-free drift.

 Mending fly line for a drag free drift